Sandra Lee (chef): Early life

 Lee graduated from Onalaska High School, in Onalaska, Wisconsin, and attended the University of Wisconsin-La Crosse.
-Lee claims her family is Catholic.
-She was initially raised as a Seventh-day Adventist, but her family later became Jehovah's Witnesses.
+Lee has said her family is Catholic but was raised as Jehovah's Witnesses.
+One source reported they were also Seventh-day Adventist for a time.

 In December of her junior year, she left college to live near family in Malibu, California.
 She later attended a two-week recreational course at Le Cordon Bleu in Ottawa, Ontario, Canada.